Mmiye/WacchaPriMagi/README.md

 2. **Update the Title and Description in `config.js`:**
    - Open `config.js` and change the `title` and `description` variables to match your custom sorter.
+   - Also you **will** have to change `localStoragePrefix` if you plan on hosting multiple github-pages from a single account (there is an issue of shared localstorage if base URL is the same, so need to diffirentiate `localStorage` for different party rankings)
    - Example:
      ```javascript
      const config = {
+         localStoragePrefix: "your-party-rank-sorter",
          title: "Your Custom Party Rank Sorter",
          description: "Party rank sorter for your custom list of songs."
      };